aosabook/500lines/pedometer/chapter/chapter.md

 TODO: Code block with parser1.rb

-Our parser class takes string data as input.
+Our parser class takes string data as input, that we want to convert to a format we can more easily work with.
+We'll store this converted data in an instance variable called @parsed_data.

 In the initalizer, we ensure the input is a string by explicitly converting it, and then we call parse_raw_data.
-The goal of this method is to take a single string in the format above, and convert it to a hash, @parsed_data, so that we can work with it more easily later on.
+The goal of this method is to take a single string in the format above, and convert it to a hash to store in @parsed_data.

 TODO: Pull out comments from parser1.rb and insert here to describe the method.